generousRocky/generousRocky.github.io/about/index.md

 * Troubleshooting with multi-thread concurrency
 * Automation in the development process

-This blog is mainly a place where I record some accomplishments or process that I have made on such research topics.
+This blog is mainly a place where I record some accomplishments or progresses that I have made on such research topics.
 Plus, I'm going to post whatever I’ve designed, published, developed or literally whatever.<br /><br />cheers,